-Furthermore, scientists at the IINH carry out more specific research projects.
-These include environmental impact on land invertebrate communities, land invertebrate colonisation and evolution of communities in a new place, colonisation of new species in Iceland and long-term monitoring of butterflies and moths.
+Other IINH research projects on land invertebrates are narrower in scope.
+These include studies on the environmental impact on land invertebrate communities, postglacial land invertebrate colonisation and evolution of communities in Iceland, and long-term monitoring of butterflies and moths.